-425 Acknowledgements.
-We thank Drs.
-David Meyers and Yousang Hwang for preparation of the pantetheine analogue and Dr. Wolfgang Bermel for assistance in pulse program coding of delayed decoupling.
+Acknowledgements.
+We thank David Meyers and Yousang Hwang for preparation of the pantetheine analogue, and Wolfgang Bermel for assistance in pulse program coding of delayed decoupling.

-Financial Support.
-The research provided in this publication was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R01GM104257.
+Financial support.
+This research has been supported by the National Institute of General Medical Sciences (award no. R01GM104257).